 The Company may achieve these goals through a variety of methods and the timing, extent and impact of any transactions that the Company has or will undertake while implementing the Path Forward Plan are indeterminable at this time.
-In order to deleverage its capital structure, the Company may pursue asset dispositions and acquisitions, experience organic growth in EBITDA as properties in its lease pipeline open for business, be selective about undertaking new development and redevelopment projects, and/or issue common stock.
+In order to deleverage its capital structure, the Company may pursue asset dispositions and acquisitions, experience organic growth in EBITDA as tenants in its lease pipeline open for business, be selective about undertaking new development and redevelopment projects, and/or issue common stock.
 Asset sales will focus on whether a property is core to the Company's strategy and may include defaulting on certain mortgage debts on the Company's properties and giving possession of such secured properties to the lender.

 Further, the Company has a long-term four-pronged business strategy that focuses on the acquisition, leasing and management, redevelopment and development of regional retail centers.
-Although the majority of the key performance indicators at the Centers continued to improve during the first half of 2024, operating results in 2024 have been and are expected to continue to be negatively impacted by certain external factors, including any increase in inflation and elevated interest rates, as well as the impact from the recent bankruptcy of Express and any future tenant bankruptcies.
+Although the majority of the key performance indicators at the Centers continued to improve during the first three quarters of 2024, operating results in 2024 have been and are expected to continue to be negatively impacted by certain external factors, including any increase in inflation and elevated interest rates, as well as the impact from the recent bankruptcy of Express and any future tenant bankruptcies.

-Traffic levels at the Company's Centers for the first half of 2024 increased by 4.6% from 2023 levels for the same time period.
-Portfolio tenant sales per square foot from spaces less than 10,000 square feet for the trailing twelve months ended June 30, 2024 were \$835 compared to \$836 for the year ended December 31, 2023.
-Comparable tenant sales from spaces less than 10,000 square feet across the portfolio for the quarter ended June 30, 2024 decreased by 0.4% compared to the same period in 2023.
+Traffic levels at the Company's Centers for the first three quarters of 2024 increased by 1.6% from 2023 levels for the same time period.
+Portfolio tenant sales per square foot from spaces less than 10,000 square feet for the trailing twelve months ended September 30, 2024 were \$834 compared to \$836 for the year ended December 31, 2023.
+Comparable tenant sales from spaces less than 10,000 square feet across the portfolio for the quarter ended September 30, 2024 decreased by 1.8% compared to the same period in 2023.

 During 2023, the Company signed 839 new and renewal leases for approximately 4.2 million square feet, compared to 963 leases and 3.8 million square feet signed during 2022.
 This leasing volume represented a 13% decrease in the number of leases and a 12% increase in the amount of square footage leased compared to the same period in 2022 on a comparable basis, and was the highest volume leasing year in the Company's history.
-During the second quarter of 2024, the Company signed 233 leases for approximately 750,000 square feet, compared to 188 leases and 1.4 million square feet leased during the second quarter of 2023, representing a 47% decrease in the amount of square footage leased and a 24% increase in the number of leases signed on a comparable center basis.
-The decline was primarily due to unusually heavy leasing activity in the second quarter of 2023 from a multi-lease renewal with a major national retailer covering a significant amount of space, as well as several larger format space within the same period.
+During the third quarter of 2024, the Company signed 220 leases for approximately 831,000 square feet, compared to 194 leases and 719,000 square feet leased during the third quarter of 2023, representing a 15.5% increase in the amount of square footage leased and a 13.4% increase in the number of leases signed on a comparable center basis.

 The Company believes that diversity of use within its tenant base has been, and will continue to be, a prominent internal growth catalyst at its Centers going forward, as new uses enhance the productivity and diversity of the tenant mix and have the potential to significantly increase customer traffic at the applicable Centers.
-During the quarter ended June 30, 2024, the Company signed leases for new stores with new-to-Macerich portfolio uses for 98,000 square feet, with another 204,000 square feet of such new-to-Macerich portfolio leases currently in negotiation as of the date of this Quarterly Report on Form 10-Q. During the year ended December 31, 2023, the Company signed leases for new stores with new-to-Macerich portfolio uses totaling over 600,000 square feet.
+During the quarter ended September 30, 2024, the Company signed leases for new stores with new-to-Macerich portfolio uses for 71,000 square feet, with another 273,000 square feet of such new-to-Macerich portfolio leases currently in negotiation as of the date of this Quarterly Report on Form 10-Q. During the year ended December 31, 2023, the Company signed leases for new stores with new-to-Macerich portfolio uses totaling over 600,000 square feet